-So, while I would not characterize Nepal as “wheelchair-friendly” or publicly recommend it yet as a destination for most mobility-impaired travelers I can with confidence recommend Pankaj and Four Season as suppliers in the short term and knowledgeable national advocates for the needs of travelers with disabilities in the log term.
+So, while I would not characterize Nepal as “wheelchair-friendly” or publicly recommend it yet as a destination for most mobility-impaired travelers I can with confidence recommend Pankaj and Four Season as suppliers in the short term and knowledgeable national advocates for the needs of travelers with disabilities in the long term.

-For my part there are a series of macro-level recommendations I left with those responsible.
+For my part, there are a series of macro-level recommendations I left with those responsible.
 These are over and above recommendations made to specific hotels, restaurants, and tour operators and designed to improve the position of Destination Nepal as a whole:

 - Contract with Chicago’s Open Doors Organization (ODO) to hold human resource training and infrastructure safety audits at all major airports and to all airlines operating within Nepal.

 - Persuade at least one major hotel in each major tourist center to invest in a wheelchair lift-equipped van with a raised ceiling that can be used for airport and other ground transfers.
-If these hotels also follow the architectural best practice example of Kathmandu’s Hyatt Regency Hotel by providing wheelchair accessible rooms specifically with roll-in showers built to an international standard such as the Americans with Disability’s Act building guidelines the country would be well on its way to earning my recommendation as a destination for wheelchair-using travelers.
+If these hotels also follow the architectural best practice example of Kathmandu’s Hyatt Regency Hotel by providing wheelchair accessible rooms specifically with roll-in showers built to an international standard such as the Americans with Disabilities Act building guidelines the country would be well on its way to earning my recommendation as a destination for wheelchair-using travelers.

 - Contract with an internationally certified trainer of Personal Attendants (Caregivers; Carers) to establish a cadre of Nepalese PA trainers and a database of PA’s available for hire.
-Logically, ongoing future trainings might best be delivered through Nepal’s regional network of Centers for Independent Living (CIL) providing income for these NGO’s.
+Logically, ongoing future training might best be delivered through Nepal’s regional network of Centers for Independent Living (CIL) providing income for these NGO’s.
 I would recommend standardizing on Australian or Philippine professional PA norms.
 I can recommend trainers certified in both.

 - Begin creating media assets and developing marketing campaigns positioning Nepal as a destination of choice for travelers with disabilities.
 In this regard I strongly the uniquely grassroots approach of using the stock photo service PhotoAbility.
 Nepal has a positive climate of hospitality to offer travelers with disabilities.
 It must however be thoroughly transparent in portraying the physical challenges.
-PhotoAbility is a service selling professional quality photos of real people with disabilities in real life situations for use in publications.
+PhotoAbility is a service selling professional-quality photos of real people with disabilities in real-life situations for use in publications.
 Of particular importance beyond the verisimilitude of these photos is that the service provides an income stream to disabled models and photographers through royalties.

-In summary, I believe that the enthusiasm I observed among travel trade representatives and disabled peoples’ organizations throughout Nepal indicates a sincere desire to improve the quality of their tourism product for the growing yet still under-served market of aging and disabled travelers.
+In summary, I believe that the enthusiasm I observed among travel trade representatives and disabled peoples’ organizations throughout Nepal indicates a sincere desire to improve the quality of their tourism product for the growing yet still an under-served market of aging and disabled travelers.

 FOUR SEASON TRAVEL & TOURS